jullienl/HPE-COM-baremetal/files/Ansible_control_node_requirements.md

 sudo firewall-cmd --reload
 ```

-## Enabling ngnix directory browsing
+Enabling ngnix directory browsing:

 ```
 sudo sed -i '0,/server {/s//&\n        autoindex on;/' /etc/nginx/nginx.conf
 sudo systemctl restart nginx
 ```

-## unzip
+## Unzip (should already be installed)

-unzip is used to extract HPE Package to get product id information that is required when the package is installed.
+Unzip is used to extract HPE Package to get product id information that is required when the package is installed.

 ```
-sudo dnf install unzip #(should be already installed)
+sudo dnf install unzip
 ```

-## wimlib
+## Wimlib (used for Windows provisioning only)

-wimlib is used to inject scripts into the WinPE image (only used for Windows provisioning).
+Wimlib is used to inject scripts into the WinPE image.

 ```
 sudo dnf install wimlib-utils